UK’s Hunt Sees ‘Difficult Decisions Ahead’ on Tax, Spending

 The new chancellor faces a huge challenge to calm markets.
 While Truss said canceling her plan to freeze corporation tax will raise £18 billion ($20 billion) a year, Bloomberg Economics estimates about £24 billion more savings or revenue raising is needed to put debt back on a sustainable track.

-“Spending will not go up as much as people want and there’ll be more efficiencies to find,” Hunt said.
-“We won’t have the speed of tax cuts we’re hoping for and some taxes will have to go up: that’s the reality of the very challenging situation we face.”
+“The thing that people want, the markets want, the country needs now is stability,” he said.
+“No chancellor can control the markets.
+But what I can do is show that we can pay for our tax and spending plans.”

-While Hunt said that all government departments would have to find “efficiencies,” he denied that there would be a return to austerity on the level imposed by the Conservative-led coalition government in the early 2010s.
+Hunt said all government departments would have to find “efficiencies,” which when pressed, he acknowledged could, in fact, mean “cuts.”
+He denied there would be a return to austerity on the level imposed by the Conservative-led coalition government in the early 2010s.

+His comments potentially set Truss up for another humiliating U-turn, after she tried to assure her restless MPs in Parliament on Wednesday that there would “absolutely” not be spending cuts.
+Hunt also declined to commit to Truss’s pledge to raise defense spending to 3% of economic output, though he added he would make no commitments until he’s seen the Treasury numbers.

 Truss Brings in Rival Who Could Steady the Ship, or Take Her Job

-Hunt’s was a marked change in tone from Truss and Kwarteng, who had staked their political reputations on an all-out push for growth through the biggest set of tax cuts in half a century.
+It’s a dramatic change of tone from the one taken by Truss and Kwarteng, who had staked their political reputations on an all-out push for growth through the biggest set of tax cuts in half a century.
 Truss’s rival for the top job in the Tory leadership contest, former Chancellor of the Exchequer Rishi Sunak, spent the campaign warning that Trussonomics would trigger market turmoil.

-After his own leadership bid was cut short, Hunt had backed Sunak -- and there are echoes of the former chancellor’s argument -- that growth policies should wait until after public finances are in good order -- in what Hunt said.
+After his own leadership bid was cut short, Hunt had backed Sunak -- and there are echoes of the former chancellor’s argument -- that growth policies should wait until after public finances are in good order -- in what the new finance minister said.

 “It was a mistake when we’re going to be asking for difficult decisions across the board on tax and spending to cut the rate of tax paid by the very wealthiest,” Hunt told Sky.
 “It was a mistake to fly blind and to do these forecasts without giving people the confidence of the Office for Budget Responsibility saying that the sums add up.”